 Breakfast was good and the service was prompt, far better than at dinner.
 Coffee arrived straightaway and there was a huge range of options, from cereal, fresh fruit, pastries, seeds and nuts in the continental option, and everything from a full English to porridge, Eggs Florentine or Royale, smoked salmon, grilled kippers and crushed avocado with poached eggs on toast.
 As you can’t serve yourself from the buffet these days the waiter had to do it for us and provided just the right amount of yoghurt and fruit compote as requested.
 They were also happy to replace the standard toast on the avocado with bagels for a change, and it was a great start to the day.

-With my late check out request being granted I was free to hang out in my room until midday and found the desk tucked away in the eaves to be perfect for WFH – in my case this stood for ‘working from hotel’.
+With my late check out request being granted I was free to hang out in my room until midday and found the desk tucked away in the eaves to be perfect for free wifi and WFH – in my case this stood for ‘working from hotel’.

 Hotel information and to book Lainston House